Undergraduate Department of Scientific Computing

 College of Arts and Sciences

-Chair: Beerli; Professors: Beerli, Erlebacher, Lemmon, Meyer-Baese, Plewa, Shanbhag, Speer, Wang; Associate Professors: Huang, Quaife; Assistant Professors: Dexter, Zavala Romero; Professor Emeritus: Gunzburger, Navon, Peterson; Courtesy Faculty: Algee-Hewitt, Barbu, Chi, Crock, Duke, Ke, Linn, Mascagni, Mashayekhi, Moore, Petersen, Pinker-Domenig, Ridley, Tahmassebi, Ye
+Chair: Beerli; Professors: Beerli, Erlebacher, Lemmon, Meyer-Baese, Plewa, Shanbhag, Speer, Wang; Associate Professors: Huang, Quaife; Assistant Professors: Chipilski, Dexter, Zavala Romero; Professor Emeritus: Gunzburger, Navon, Peterson; Courtesy Faculty: Algee-Hewitt, Barbu, Chi, Crock, Duke, Ke, Linn, Mascagni, Mashayekhi, Moore, Petersen, Pinker-Domenig, Ridley, Tahmassebi, Ye

 Program Overview